lauraleonilla/kubernetes/1.09/README.md

 6. You'll then have the two applications deployed with the services running.
 You can start the shared ingress by running kubectl apply -f manifests/ingress.yaml inside this folder.

-The main application will be available at http://localhost:8081 and the pingpong allication at http://localhost:8081/pingpong
+The main application will be available at http://localhost:8081 and the pingpong application at http://localhost:8081/pingpong